 Mr. Lovvorn received BBA (’76) and BAcc (’77) degrees from Baylor and is a CPA (’79).
 For 22 continuous years, he has served Texas Baptists through the boards of HighGround Advisors and HighGround Trust, which manage charitable institutional endowment assets.
 He also serves as chairman of Marketplace Ministries Foundation.
 Mr. Lovvorn is chairman of the Planning and Development Committee of First Baptist Church of Dallas, which oversaw the $135-million re-creation of the church’s entire downtown campus, the largest single building project in modern church history, and which continues to direct campus projects of over $100 million.
 He and his wife, Patty (BS ’77), a former Baylor yell leader, are active in the church’s decision counseling ministry.
-A former deacon chairman, this year he will share Christ with inmates through the church’s prison ministry.
+A former deacon chairman, he also enjoys sharing the message of Christ with inmates in the Dallas County Jail.

 The Lovvorns are active members of the Baylor Louise Herrington School of Nursing Dean’s Board and have established an endowed scholarship in nursing.
 He is also currently engaged in a seminary program of study through SEBTS.

 They have four children: Ben (JD ’07), Jason (Baylor football, BBA ’08), Tricia (BA ’10)—all of whom serve in vocational Christian ministry—and Justin, a Hardin-Simmons University basketball player.
 They also have nine grandchildren.